vatlab/sos/README.md

 [![Codacy Badge](https://api.codacy.com/project/badge/Grade/67b766a827fb491fa473032b4f70ebb7)](https://www.codacy.com/app/BoPeng/SoS?utm_source=github.com&amp;utm_medium=referral&amp;utm_content=vatlab/SOS&amp;utm_campaign=Badge_Grade)
 [![Coverage Status](https://coveralls.io/repos/github/vatlab/SOS/badge.svg)](https://coveralls.io/github/vatlab/SOS)

-**Script of Scripts (SoS)** is a Jupyter-based **polyglot notebook** that allows the use of multiple Jupyter kernels in one notebook, and a **workflow engine** for the execution of workflows in both process- and outcome-oriented styles.
+**Script of Scripts (SoS)** consists of **`SoS Notebook`**, a Jupyter-based polyglot notebook that allows the use of multiple Jupyter kernels in one notebook, and a **`SoS Workflow`**, a workflow system for the execution of workflows in both process- and outcome-oriented styles.
 It is designed for data scientists and bioinformatics who routinely work with scripts in different languages such as bash, Python, R, and SAS.
+This repository contains the `SoS Workflow` workflow engine.

-Please refer to the [SoS homepage](http://vatlab.github.io/SOS) for more information.
+Please refer to the [SoS homepage](http://vatlab.github.io/sos-docs) for more information.

 We welcome and value community contributions: please [post issues](https://github.com/vatlab/SoS/issues) to provide us feedback or get our support; please [send pull requests](https://github.com/vatlab/SoS/pulls) if you have helped fixing bugs or making improvements to the source code.

-# Installing SoS
+# Installing SoS Workflow

-With Python 3.6 and above installed ([anaconda python](https://www.continuum.io/downloads) is recommended), you can install the SoS Workflow System with command
+With Python 3.6 and above installed ([anaconda python](https://www.continuum.io/downloads) is recommended), you can install the SoS Workflow with command

 ```
 % pip install sos